Diocese of Yakima: 2000 to present

 Sevilla retired in 2011.
 To replace Sevilla, Pope Benedict XVI named Auxiliary Bishop Joseph J. Tyson of Seattle the same year.
 In 2011, Tyson began a migrant ministry program in which every seminarian assists and ministers to migrant workers.
-This was inspired by the Youth Migrant Project in the Archdiocese of Seattle.
+This was inspired by the Youth Migrant Project in Seattle.

-In November 2023 Reverend Jesús Mariscal, the parochial vicar at St. Paul's Cathedral, delivered a set of twins just outside the cathedral.
-With instructions from a 911 operator, Mariscal delivered the babies and helped one of them to start breathing.
-That same month, the diocese erected a memorial stone in the Calvary Catholic Cemetery in Yakima to the saint Maria Goretti.
+In November 2023, the diocese erected a memorial stone in the Calvary Catholic Cemetery in Yakima to Maria Goretti, an Italian saint.
 The stone contains a prayer for healing for all victims of sexual abuse.

-As of 2024, Tyson is the bishop of the Diocese of Yakima.
+As of 2026, Tyson is the bishop of Yakima.